Ira Glass: Early life and education

 As a child, Glass wanted to be an astronaut, while his parents hoped he would become a doctor.
 From a young age, he loved comedy and his family frequented the theater.
 By the time he was 11, he and his sister put on shows in their house's basement and invited neighborhood children to watch.
 As a teen, he moonlighted as a magician.

 Glass attended Milford Mill High School in Baltimore County where he held editorial roles as a member of the school's yearbook staff and as co-editor of the student literary magazine.
 His involvement in yearbook started in tenth grade and continued until his graduation in 1977.
 As a member of the Milford drama club, Glass was cast in several stage productions: his roles include Captain George Brackett in Milford's 1975 production of South Pacific, Lowe in the school's 1976 production of Damn Yankees, and Bud Frump in its 1977 production of How to Succeed in Business Without Really Trying.
 Glass was also a member of the International Thespian Society.
 Glass has remarked that his style of journalism is heavily influenced by the musicals he enjoyed when he was younger, especially Fiddler on the Roof.
 He was involved in student government during his junior and senior years as a member of the executive board, made Milford's morning announcements, and was a member of the Milford Mill Honor Society in 1977.
 While in high school, he wrote jokes for Baltimore radio personality Johnny Walker.

 After Glass graduated from high school, he was accepted into Northwestern University in Evanston, Illinois, and was initially a pre-medical student.
-He attended with fellow alums Mary Zimmerman and David Sedaris, though he did not know them at the time.
+He attended with fellow alum Mary Zimmerman, though he did not know her at the time.
 He spent a lot of time at the university's radio station making its promos.
 He transferred to Brown University, where he concentrated in semiotics.
 There, he was introduced to S/Z by Roland Barthes, an analysis that, in hindsight, "made [him] understand what [he] could do in radio".
 He graduated in 1982.